 The UHP and the University Honors Student Association are pleased to announce this year's Spring Trip.
 We'll travel to Milwaukee for a guided tour of the Pabst Mansion, live entertainment, dinner, and more.
 The itinerary is set and we hope you are too!
 Note: As of April 1, this trip is sold out.

-There were a TON of stuffed animals.
-Seriously, those collection boxes were heavy!
+Those collection boxes were heavy!
 The University Honors Student Association (UHSA), the Pre-Med Society, and the American Red Cross joined forces to collect new teddy bears and other stuffed animal friends.
-The toys were donated to Mercy Medical Center, where they will be at the ready to offer comfort to children undergoing medical care.
-Your gift will no doubt make any hospital stay more bear-able!
+The toys were donated to Mercy Medical Center, where they will be at the ready to offer comfort to children (or their relatives) undergoing medical care.
+Your gift will no doubt make any hospital stay more bear-able.

 Whether you're a sprinter or a schlepper, we hope you'll join the UHP Shamrock Shufflers on Saturday morning, March 12!
 Friends and family are welcome too.
 The registration is due to the Honors Office (Oviatt House) on February 29 and the fee is just $20.
 Be sure to include your T-shirt size when you sign up.
 Proceeds from the Shamrock Shuffle benefit BioLife Plasma Services.
 For the registration form and more information: